VisuLogic-Benchmark/VisuLogic-Eval/README.md

 # VisuLogic: A Benchmark for Evaluating Visual Reasoning in Multi-modal Large Language Models

+**A Chanllenging Visual-centric Benchmark for Evaluating Multimodal Reasoning in MLLMs!**

 Paper, training codes, model checkpoints are coming!